schollii/pypubsub/docs/development/dev_index.rst

 - Add section at top of `docs/changelog.rst` with details of what changed (audience: pypubsub developers)
 - Update `src/pubsub/RELEASE_NOTES.txt` (audience: pypubsub end-users) to have high-level summary of changes for this release, handling incompatibilities, etc
-- Update the setup.py classifiers (such as adding a new version of Python supported)
+- Update project metadata (classifiers, python_requires) in pyproject.toml
 - In docs folder:

   - Update index.rst and docs/installation.rst